IBM/predictive-market-using-arria/README.md

   **NOTE** Most files systems regard files with a "." at the front as hidden files.
 If you are on a Windows system, you should be able to use either [GitBash](https://git-for-windows.github.io/) or [Xcopy](https://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/xcopy.mspx?mfr=true)

-You will need to update the credentials with the Bluemix credentials for each of the services you created in [Step 2](#2-create-ibm-cloud-services).
+You will need to update the credentials with the IBM Cloud credentials for each of the services you created in [Step 2](#2-create-ibm-cloud-services).

 The `.env` file will look something like the following: